Venkat3699/Software_Packages/Jenkins/Jenkins_Backup.md

 Ex: 5 (or) any number as per your requirement
 ```
 - Click on the check boxes for the required backup settings and click on the "Save" button.

+#### Step-3
+- Go to the Jenkins dashboard and click on the "Manage Jenkins" link.
+- Scroll down to the " Thin Backup" section.
+- Click on the "Thin Backup" button.

 #### Step-4
 - After configuring the backup settings, click on the "Backup" button to create the initial backup.
 - The backup process may take some time depending on the size of your Jenkins data.